The Technology M&A Review: Poland

 - The management board is the corporate body of an LLC, which is responsible for running the day-to-day business activities of the company and has the exclusive competence to represent the company towards third parties.
 A supervisory board, exercising supervision over the management board, may also be optionally established in an LLC (however, it is required in specifically enlisted circumstances).

 - The most significant decisions regarding an LLC are made by its shareholders acting through the shareholders' meeting.
-Shareholders also have the right of individual supervision over the company (consisting in, e.g., the right to inspect the books and documents of the LLC or to request explanations from members of the management board).
+Shareholders also have the right of individual supervision over the company (consisting of, for example, the right to inspect the books and documents of the LLC or to request explanations from members of the management board).

-A recent development in the Polish legal system as regards the available legal forms of conducting business is a simple joint-stock company (SJSC), which is a new structure designed for young companies or people who are just planning to start a business, including technology startups.
-Regulations concerning the SJSC form have not, however, yet to come into force as at the time of writing.
-The crucial advantages of the SJCS as compared to the LLC and JSC will be as follows:
+A recent development in the Polish legal system as regards the available legal forms of conducting business is a simple joint-stock company, which is a new structure, introduced as of July 2021, designed for young companies or people who are just planning to start a business, including technology startups.
+The crucial advantages of the SJCS as compared to the LLC and JSC are listed below; however, they have not been tested in practice yet because of the recent introduction of this legal form:

 - low capital requirements (i.e., share capital that is not lower than 1 zloty);